Is Sports Betting Legal in your State?

 New Mexico

-• Allowed forms of sports betting: Only physical sportsbooks
+- Allowed forms of sports betting: Retail & limited mobile (DONA)

 Sports betting began in New Mexico in October 2018, but only physical tribal casinos can run it.
-There are no licensed online sportsbooks at the moment, but the state is looking into legalizing sports betting as a new bill is under consideration at the moment.
+Casino-based domestic sportsbooks operate; statewide mobile via Doña Ana County only.
+There are no licensed online sportsbooks at the moment, but the state is looking into legalizing sports betting as a new bill is under consideration.
 You can still place online bets in offshore sportsbooks if you want to.

 New York

-• Allowed forms of sports betting: Only physical sportsbooks
+- Allowed forms of sports betting: Retail & online/mobile

 North Carolina

-In the middle of 2019, North Carolina passed a law that would allow sports betting in tribal casinos.
-The bill hasn’t allowed for online betting, and the casinos haven’t started offering sportsbooks, so the only way for people to place sports bets is to use offshore websites.
+Originally limited to tribal casinos in 2019, North Carolina expanded to statewide mobile betting in 2024.
+After several delays, lawmakers approved online access to meet growing demand.
+The bill hasn’t allowed for online betting, and the casinos haven’t started offering sportsbooks, so the only way for people to place sports bets online is to use offshore websites.

 North Dakota